Updated 10 December 2024

 A dark roast coffee bean is best suited for milk-based drinks as it creates cut-through – meaning you can still taste and enjoy the coffee when mixed with milk.

 Our Eight-O-Eight blend delivers exactly that.
 It’s full bodied and crisp, with rich tasting notes of caramel, hazelnut and chocolate.
-The dynamic blend is made up of 100% Arabica beans from Guatemala and Brazil in Central and South America.
+One of our most unique signature blends, it's made up of 100% Arabica beans from Guatemala and Brazil in Central and South America.

-There's a reason Eight-O-Eight is our top seller, they are simply the best coffee beans in our range.
+There's a reason Eight-o-Eight is our top seller, they are simply the best specialty beans in our range.

 The Guatemalan beans are grown at high altitude in volcanic soil and are complemented by Brazilian beans sourced from tropical savanna regions known for their natural credentials and superior quality coffee production.
 Coffees grown from these areas make for a perfectly balanced, smooth blend.

-Best Beans for Cold Brew and other Alternative Brewing Methods: AeroPress, V60, Chemex, Moccamaster, Stovetop, Plunger/French Press
+Best Beans for Cold Brew and other Alternative Brewing Methods

 If you use any of these alternative brewing methods, we recommend choosing single origin beans.
 Alternative brewing is a great way to enjoy singles as they typically results in a lighter-bodied coffee compared to an espresso.
 This means you can better appreciate the delicate tasting notes of the coffee beans, which, when roasted on the lighter side, accentuate the unique tasting notes further.